spandanb/learndb-py/tasks.md

 - add stress tests (stress-tests.txt)

 ## VM
+- flow
+  - if a statement fails, should exec stop? how is this behavior controlled?
 - select statement
   - in addition to cursor iteration; select will have conditions and an optimizer